LeaVerou/lea.verou.me/2024/contrast-color/index.md

 ## Does this mythical threshold actually exist?

 In the previous section we’ve made a pretty big assumption:
-That there is a L value above which black text is guaranteed to be readable regardless of the chroma and hue, and below which white text is guaranteed to be readable.
+That there is a Lightness value above which black text is guaranteed to be readable regardless of the chroma and hue, and below which white text is guaranteed to be readable.
 It is time to put this claim to the test.